twinh/wei/demos/using-json-as-configuration-file/README.md

-# Using JSON as widget configuration
+# Using JSON as configuration file